 Ways to give:

-- Make checks payable to LINC, memo: Harvey
+Make checks payable to LINC, memo: Disaster Relief

-- Make checks out to your church, memo: LINC Harvey
+Make checks out to your church, memo: Disaster Relief

-We will continue to update this page with information about how you can be directly involved in this relief and recovery effort.
-Inquiries can be sent to email@example.com.
+We will continue to update this page with information about how you can be directly involved in our future disaster relief and recovery efforts.
+Inquiries can be sent to firstname.lastname@example.org.

 Previous Disaster Relief Efforts